 For the rest of the year, we will be running a series of online activities for OEs.
 You can find out more about each one below and use the booking form at the bottom of the page to register for as many of them as you like!

 Professor Erik Goldstein - The U.S. Elections: What Just Happened and Implications for the Future

 Professor Goldstein is an expert on international relations and the history of diplomacy, and is ideally situated to provide incisive analysis on the aftermath of the U.S. Presidential Elections.

 Professor Jacob Howland - Plato's Critique of Scientific Politics

 Professor Jacob Howland is the McFarlin Professor of Philosophy Emeritus at the University of Tulsa.
 He is a distinguished classical scholar and political philosopher, and has published books and essays on the thoughts of Plato, Aristotle, Xenophon, Kierkegaard, the Talmud, the Holocaust, ideological tyranny, and other subjects.
 His most recent book is Glaucon's Fate: History, Myth, and Character in Plato's Republic.

 John Kampfner - Why The Germans Do It Better

-Prof. Brenner Fissell is an expert on the fields of criminal law and military law, Professor Fissell applies insights from political theory to specific issues in criminal law.
-His scholarship has appeared in numerous law reviews, his work on Guantanamo Detainees Rights has been cited in the New York Times, and his work on military law has been cited by The Washington Post.
+Professor Brenner Fissell is an expert in the fields of criminal law and military law, and applies insights from political theory to specific issues in criminal law.
+His scholarship has appeared in numerous law reviews.
+His work on Guantanamo Detainees' Rights has been cited in the New York Times, and his work on military law has been cited by The Washington Post.